All Episodes

 You know, I'm not wringing my hands as all of this unfolds.

-Let me go to Steve Scalise, who just spoke.
+Let me go to Steve Scalise who just spoke.

-The majority leader, Mr. Scalise is recognized.
+Mr. Scalise is right.

-Mr. Speaker, thank my friend from Oklahoma for yielding.
+Thank my friend from Oklahoma for yielding.

 And when we go back to January, as many people have, we knew that it was going to be a narrow majority.